eugeniop/blog/_posts/2019-02-15-a-medicine-tracker-using-aws-iot-and-twilio.md

 The button is programmed to execute a Lambda function (all buttons are wired to the same standard Lambda function), that then calls an API to record the event in a database.

+> I strongly recommend using the mobile (iPhone) AWS IoT app for registering new buttons.
+It makes the job way easier.

 A separate cronjob runs every morning, checks when the last event was recorded for each subscriber and sends a message.
 If it finds no check-in it will send a reminder: `Hey, you might have missed your pills`.
 If there is a recent check-in the message will switch to `Good job!`.

 The high-level components look like this: